quiltdata/quilt/troubleshooting.md

 # Questions?
-Chat with us via intercom on [quiltdata.com](https://quiltdata.com).
+Chat with us via the orange icon intercom on [quiltdata.com](https://quiltdata.com).
+We can also invite you to our Slack channel.

 # Jupyter, Virtual environments, `quilt` not found
 When working with virtual environments like `conda create`, `jupyter` can be installed in the `root` environment.
 If you then install and run `quilt` in another environment, `foo`, Jupyter will not be able to find quilt.